alire-project/alire/doc/private-crates.md

 The majority of the process of adding a crate to a private index is automated through the `alr publish` command; submission to the community index can be disabled by supplying the `--for-private-index` switch.
-This will produce a manifest file, which must then be uploaded manually, according to the requirements of your index's hosting arrangement.
+This will produce a manifest file, which must then be uploaded manually according to the requirements of your index's hosting arrangement.
 See [publishing](publishing) for more detail on this process.

 Newly added crates will become available when `alr` performs an index update, either with `alr index --update-all`, or through a scheduled auto-update.
 Local indexes do not require an update and additions will take effect immediately, unless the crate being published contains `"provides"` definitions.

 ## Private crate origins